-We are exposed to foreign currency fluctuation risk, primarily U.S. Dollar/British Pound, U.S. Dollar/Euro and U.S. Dollar/Canadian Dollar, as it relates to certain accounts receivables and our foreign operations.
-Foreign currency denominated accounts receivable is a small fraction of our consolidated accounts receivable.
-We are also subject to translation exposure of our foreign subsidiaries' financial statements.
+We are exposed to foreign currency fluctuation risk, primarily U.S. Dollar/British Pound, U.S. Dollar/Euro and U.S. Dollar/Canadian Dollar, as it relates to certain accounts receivables and to our foreign operations.
+We are subject to translation exposure of our foreign subsidiaries' financial statements.
 In recent years, our foreign subsidiaries have not generated a substantial portion of our consolidated net sales or net income.
-We do not enter into any hedge contracts in an attempt to offset any adverse effect of changes in currency exchange rates.
-We believe that the foreign currency fluctuation risk is immaterial to our Consolidated Financial Statements.
+In addition, a small portion of our consolidated accounts receivable are denominated in foreign currencies.
+During fiscal 2012, we entered into two derivative contracts to reduce exposure to fluctuations in the exchange rate of the Euro compared to the U.S. Dollar.
+These contracts expired prior to July 31, 2012 and no transactions were executed per the contractual terms because exchange rates did not fluctuate outside the stated levels.
+We believe that the overall foreign currency fluctuation risk is immaterial to our Consolidated Financial Statements.